hstarmans/rotorbalancer/README.md

 # Status
 It has been shown that the data needed to balance the prism can be collected using an accelerometer and a a laser tachometer, the DT2234C+.
 A prism still hasn't been balanced as the signal of the laser tachometer can't be collected.
+As a result a new setup is built.
+The current plan is to use a Nano 33 with a TCRT5000 IR led.
+The Nano 33 has an on board accelerometer; the LSM9DS1.
+First experiments, indicate that the IR led sensor can also detect the position of the prism.

 # Method
 Details with pictures can be found on [Hackaday](https://hackaday.io/project/21933-open-hardware-fast-high-resolution-laser/log/172827-rotor-stabilization-experiments).